 The Drama Club is an after school activity offered to children in 5th Grade-8th Grade.
 In Drama Club, students rehearse and preform a scripted play.
 Children learn the basics of stagecraft, self-discipline and the importance of hard work and creativity while developing self-confidence along the way.

 Every year, Christ the King’s Drama Club puts on a musical or play.
-Recent productions include: Willy Wonka Jr., Disney’s Aladdin Jr., Disney’s Beauty and the Beast Jr., and Disney’s Peter Pan Jr.
+Recent productions include: Willy Wonka Jr., Disney’s Aladdin Jr., Disney’s Beauty and the Beast Jr., Disney’s Peter Pan Jr., Disney’s Cinderella, etc.

 For more information on Drama Club, please contact Mrs. Nemeth.

-Through Student Government, the Christ the King student body elects their own slate of officers which include two presidents, two vice presidents, and two scribes.
+Through Student Government, the Christ the King student body elects their own slate of officers which include one president, one vice president, one secretary, and one treasurer.
 These officers are in charge of committees that students can participate in to help improve the school or to create events such as school dances, pep rallies, and fundraisers.

 Committees meet periodically throughout the week during middle school lunch to fulfill whatever jobs that have been assigned to them by their elected representatives.

-For more information on Student Government, please contact Mr. Horn!
+For more information on Student Government, please contact Mrs. Ramesh.

 Bandlink is run and sponsored through Notre Dame.
 The students rent or buy their own instruments.
 The program itself is free other than instrument rental through the parent’s company of choice.
 It is available to students starting in 4th grade.
 They meet after school for an hour once a week for whole band rehearsal and on Sunday evenings for individual lessons with a mentor.
 For more information, visit the Bandlink blog!